openebs/website/website/src/blogs/2018-08-22-provisioning-kubernetes-cluster-by-kubeadm.md

 ---
 title: Provisioning Kubernetes cluster by kubeadm
-author: CHANDAN KUMAR
+author: Chandan Kumar
-slug: provisioning-kubernetes-cluster-by-kubeadm
+author_info: Software Engineer at MayaData Inc
 date: 22-08-2018
-tags: Containerized Storage, Kubeadm, Kubernetes, Openebs, Stateful Workloads
+tags: Containerized Storage, Kubeadm, Kubernetes, OpenEBS, Stateful Workloads
 excerpt: Kubeadm is a new tool that is part of the Kubernetes distribution of 1.4.0.
 It allows you to install and set up a Kubernetes cluster.
 ---